shanemileham/levelupmylife/_content/travel/planning.md

   - Hostels
   - Couchsurfing
   - [Airbnb](https://www.airbnb.com/)

+### Decide
 - Buy flights
+- Apply for Visa
+  - Check all local regulations (country of origin) for reentry EG: local country health regulations such as having yellow fever inoculations for reentry to be permitted
 - Buy travel insurance (optional)
+- Have travel medical insurance (recommended)
 - Contact travel nurse and get any immunizations or other necessary precautions
+- Print out Visa and have electronic copy

 ## Finding things to do while there
 - Ask friends!